 7. Change comes from being uncomfortable.
 Not surprisingly, I’m Type A. I’m probably a workaholic and I’m definitely a perfectionist.
 A huge focus of mine is improving things and making things better.
 Doesn’t matter what that thing is.
 My relationship, my knowledge, my ability to curl my hair in 7 minutes or less when I’m running late to work… All the things, all the time.
-It exhausts Matt so sometimes he has to reign me back in.
+It exhausts Matt so sometimes he has to rein me back in.
 Balancing a day job and blogging is a challenge.
 A challenge that definitely makes me uncomfortable at times.
 Literally, blood, sweat, and tears have gone into this blog as hard as that is to admit.
 Uncomfortable shoes and shooting fall content in August are the bane of my existence.
 That said, this journey has made me stronger, more aware, and forced me to grow in ways I wouldn’t have had I not taken it this far.

 Working in an office and blogging is not a path for everyone.
 I could give you a million tips for making it work but that’s a whole other topic.
 There’s more to it than just dressing the part.
 Although, I wish a cute blazer and a button down made everyone’s job a little easier!

 What did you think of my reasons?
 Change your perspective on me a little?
 If you’re fully employed and blogging, I’d love to hear how you manage!
 I’m really curious to hear everyone’s thoughts on this in general.